shoelace-style/webawesome/docs/docs/natives/index.md

 <!-- TODO make nice cards for these -->
 <ul>
-  {%- for page in collections.essentials | sort -%}
+  {%- for page in collections.natives | sort -%}
   <li>
-    <a href="/docs/essentials/{{ page.fileSlug }}">{{ page.data.title }}</a>
+    <a href="/docs/natives/{{ page.fileSlug }}">{{ page.data.title }}</a>
   </li>
   {%- endfor -%}
 </ul>

-## Opting out of Essentials on a case by case basis
+## Opting out of Natives on a case by case basis

-So you've decided to use Essentials and now you need to style an element or a part of a page completely differently, what to do?
+So you've decided to use Natives and now you need to style an element or a part of a page completely differently, what to do?
 You can create an opt-out with the power of [CSS Cascade Layers](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Cascade_layers)!

-Instead of including Essentials with a `<link>` element, you can include it like this:
+Instead of including Natives with a `<link>` element, you can include it like this:

 ```html
 <style>